TeaPearce/TeaPearce.github.io/_pages/about.md

 __Get in Touch.__ If you'd like to chat about research, collaborating together, or other opportunities, reach me via email at $x$@microsoft.com, where, $x=\text{tim.pearce}$.
 I'm more active on Twitter than here, so for up-to-date news, [follow me](https://twitter.com/Tea_Pearce).

+__Outreach.__ I set aside one hour each week to support underrepresented groups doing AI research (in any sense; age, finances, gender, nationality, race  etc).
+I'm happy to provide project advice, research talks, career chats, adhoc teaching... or anything else that is helpful.
+Reach out at the above email ☺️.

 ## News ##